-NO. ORDINARY RESOLUTIONS #FOR AGAINST 1.
-To approve the payment of a first and final single tier dividend of 2.50 sen per ordinary share in respect of the financial year ended 30 April 2022.
-2. To approve the payment of Directors' fees of RM400,000.00 for the financial year ended 30 April 2022.
-3. To approve the payment of Directors' benefits of up to RM45,000.00 for the period from immediately after this annual general meeting until the next annual general meeting of the Company.
-4. To re-elect Mr Toh Khiam Huat as Director.
-5. To re-elect Mr Chew Kat Nyap as Director.
-6. To re-elect Mr Teh Kok Heng as Director.
-7. To re-appoint Messrs BDO PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.
-8. To approve Mr Toh Khiam Huat to continue to act as an Independent Director.
-9. To approve Mr Chew Kat Nyap to continue to act as an Independent Director.
-10. To approve Mr Teh Kok Heng to continue to act as an Independent Director.
-11. To grant authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016.
-12. To approve the Proposed Renewal of Authority for Share Buy-Back.
-13. To approve the Proposed Renewal of the Existing Shareholders' Mandate for the Company and/or its subsidiaries to enter into Recurrent Related Party Transactions of a Revenue or Trading Nature.
+NO. ORDINARY RESOLUTIONS #FOR #AGAINST 1.
+To approve the payment of a first and final single tier dividend of 2.50 sen per ordinary share in respect of the financial year ended 30 April 2023.
+2. To approve the payment of Directors' fees of RM391,000.00 for the financial year ended 30 April 2023.
+3. To approve the payment of Directors' benefits of up to RM45,000.00 for the period immediately after this AGM until the next AGM of the Company to be held in 2024.
+4. To re-elect Tan Sri Datuk Leow Chong Howa as Director.
+5. To re-elect Ms Leow Sok Hoon as Director.
+6. To re-elect Tuan Haji Ahmed Azhar Bin Abdullah as Director.
+7. To re-elect Mr Woon Wai En as Director.
+8. To re-appoint Messrs BDO PLT as Auditors of the Company and to authorise the Directors to fix their remuneration.
+9. To approve Mr Toh Khiam Huat to continue to act as an Independent Director.
+10. To approve Mr Chew Kat Nyap to continue to act as an Independent Director.
+11. To approve Mr Teh Kok Heng to continue to act as an Independent Director.
+12. To grant authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016.
+13. To approve the Proposed Renewal of Authority for Share Buy-Back Mandate.
+14. To approve the Proposed Renewal of the Existing Shareholders' Mandate for the Company and/or its Subsidiaries to enter into Recurrent Related Party Transactions of a Revenue or Trading Nature.

-Please indicate with an "X" in the space provided whether you wish your votes to be cast for or against the resolutions.
-In the absence of specific direction, your proxy will vote or abstain as he thinks fit.
+Ŧ Please indicate with an "X" in the e space provided whether . you wish your votes to) be cast for or against : the resolutions.
+In the abs sence of specific direction, your proxy will vote or abstain as he thinks fit.